Application Programming Interface

 We suggest never hard-coding your username and password into a script.
 You might accidentally share

 the script, and divulge your authentication credentials.
-We have used the getpass package here to
+We have used the getpass

-is valid for 120 minutes, after which you will need to re-authenticate and retrieve a new token.
+package here facilitate password entry.
+The token is valid for 120 minutes, after which you will need to

+re-authenticate and retrieve a new token.
 It is important not to share your token with others.

 import requests